Megmeehey/Solitaire/README.md

 # Solitaire
-Some fun w\ solitaire and libgdx
+Some fun w\ solitaire and libGDX

-Probably won't be ready in time of homework check, but still, i would like to learn, how to use libGDX.
+Probably won't be ready in time of homework check, but still, i would like to learn, how to use libGDX anyway.
+I'll try to use MVC architectural pattern for this one.
+Right now here are some code copies from tutorial.
+(I was trying to get lib methods right)